matthewfowles/matthewfowles.github.io/src/posts/Learnings from creating a Traversal Maze.md

 # Learnings from creating a Traversal Maze...

 With the advent of my new site and a relative amount of spare time over christmas.
-I realised there was alot to do to make it the piece of perfection I would like it to be.
-One of the things in the back of my head was coming up with something fun for the 404 page.
-At about the same time I happened to re-read a favourite article of mine about algorithms.
-I do not claim to know much about algorithms but the article is definitly cool with them all playing out on canvases.
+I realised there was a lot to do to make it the piece of perfection I would like it to be.
+One of the things in the back of my head was coming up with something fun for the [404](/404) page.
+At about the same time I happened to re-read a favourite article of mine about [algorithms](http://bost.ocks.org/mike/algorithms/).
+I do not claim to know much about algorithms but the [article](http://bost.ocks.org/mike/algorithms/) is definitely cool with them all playing out on canvases.

 Here the finished product to compare and see what I was aiming towards: